Learn about The Dragon Band

 Summer Band will begin in late July and all students are required to attend.
 The students will learn how to march, play their fall music and get to know one another.

 School begins in mid August.
-Outside of school rehearsals begin for V and JV.
-Varsity will rehearse during band class, usually two days per week after school and game day mornings; Junior Varsity will rehearse on game day mornings as well as during band class.
+Outside of school rehearsals begin for Legacy and Horizon.
+Legacy will rehearse during band class, usually two to three days per week before and/or after school and game day mornings; Horizon will rehearse on game day mornings as well as during band class and one before or after school day.

 The marching season continues until early to mid November.
 After this, students will prepare a Holiday Concert in December, audition for TMEA region band, and audition for placement for the Spring semester band class.